Eugeniella

-Eugeniella is a genus of mostly leaf-dwelling (foliicolous) lichens in the family Pilocarpaceae.
+Eugeniella is a genus of mostly leaf-dwelling (foliicolous) lichens in the family Ectolechiaceae.
 It contains 13 species.
 The genus was circumscribed in 2008 by lichenologists Robert Lücking, Emmanuël Sérusiaux, and Klaus Kalb, with Eugeniella psychotriae assigned as the type species.
 This lichen was originally called Patellaria psychotriae by Johannes Müller Argoviensis in 1881.
 The seven species that were initially included in the genus had previously been placed in the genera Bacidia (sensu lato) and Byssoloma.
 Several newly identified species from Australasia and Central and South America were later added.
 Most of the species grow on leaves, although four of the Australasian species grow on bark.